shakacode/bootstrap-loader/README.md

 If the default location doesn't work for you (e.g. you want to create multiple bootstrap configs for branding or you symlink your npm_modules directory), you may pass the absolute path of the `.bootstraprc` file to the loader in your webpack config, e.g. `bootstrap-loader/lib/bootstrap.loader?extractStyles&configFilePath=${__dirname}/.bootstraprc!bootstrap-loader/no-op.js`.

+Note that :`__dirname` is a [global variable](https://nodejs.org/docs/latest/api/globals.html#globals_dirname) that Node sets for us.
+It is "the name of the directory that the currently executing script resides in."

 ```yaml
 ---
 # You can use comments here